 One measure that could reassure the public is electronic tagging, and the role this could play in assisting gardaí in trying to monitor the movements of these criminals.
 Recent statistics show almost 80% of burglaries are committed by 5% of criminals.
 The programme for Government, as the Leader is aware, has a commitment to fast-track a new Bill to provide for electronic tagging of people on bail.
 Surely we should be embracing advances in technology to assist gardaí in the prevention of crime and the promotion of justice.
 Interestingly, recent statistics show that electronic tagging would cost €6 per day compared to the cost of €163 per day to keep someone in prison.
-Will the Leader bring the Minister to the House to update Members on the situation of the Bail (Amendment) Bill?
+Will the Leader bring the Minister for Justice and Equality to the House to update Members on the situation of the Bail (Amendment) Bill?
 Will this legislation be fast-tracked?
 Surely we need to do everything possible to protect the elderly in our community.
 I hope this latest sickening episode will be the last.

-Ballinasloe in County Galway is a town that has made real progress in the Tidy Towns competition in recent years and I strongly commend the local community, committee and council in this regard.
+Ballinasloe, County Galway is a town that has made real progress in the Tidy Towns competition in recent years and I strongly commend the local community, committee and council in that regard.
 However, as a community the people of Ballinasloe continue to be plagued by the issue of waste.
 In 1999 community representatives took the urban district council to the High Court in their efforts to block the development of a landfill in the town.
 As a result of that High Court order, on 31 December 2005 that landfill ceased activity.
 Ever since, the quality of life of people in the town has improved greatly.
 However, events took a turn in recent weeks when it emerged a private operator proposes to develop on the outskirts of the town a waste transfer facility to serve the midlands.
-I have many concerns, and I attended a public meeting recently which reflected serious concerns on behalf the public about the environmental impact of the development along with infrastructure issues.
+I have many concerns and I attended a public meeting recently which reflected serious concerns on behalf of the public about the environmental impact of the development, along with infrastructure issues.

 Today I want to focus on the issue of environmental impact assessments for such projects.
 I have been informed that, at present, waste facilities, such as the one proposed for Ballinasloe, do not have to provide an environmental impact assessment in their planning or waste permit applications if they propose to handle less than 25,000 tonnes of waste per year.
 I am also aware this system is easily worked around, as operators simply submit applications marginally below that limit.
 For example, an operator can make a submission for 24,500 tonnes and not be subject to an environmental impact assessment.